Posted on April 30 2021

 Most of us don't notice the night sky much until we're out somewhere well into the country, camping in the desert, or hanging out in distant mountains.
 The stunning difference between what we see in these locales compared to our own backyard or condo balcony brings home what we've lost in our urban environment.
 Astronomers both professional and amateur have rallied to the cause to reclaim some of the old spectacle.
 The International Dark Sky Association is one of several groups around the world promoting sensible lighting design, especially in street lighting, with fixtures that direct beams downward and only where really necessary.
 Such arrangements keep errant light from shining into the sky and reflecting off particles in the air overhead, which occludes the stars.
 And the less light we use overall, while maintaining safety, the less energy is wasted.
 It's a win-win.

 So go on out tonight and have a look up.
 You may only see a few thousand stars in your suburban neighborhood, but with some good binoculars you could push that total closer to 100,000, and with a small telescope you could access several million.
-This is a good time to show some interest in the night sky—International Dark Sky Week was celebrated just over a week ago—and maybe have a look around the outside of your own house and see if you could do something to cut down on a bit of the artificial light that keeps us all from fully enjoying the heavens.
+International Dark Sky Week is celebrated every April, but any clear night is a good time to turn your eyes skyward to appreciate the overhead show—and maybe have a look around the outside of your own house and see if you could do something to cut down on a bit of the artificial light that keeps us all from fully enjoying the heavens.

-Skies like this were once common, but now only enjoyed by those in rural or very remote areas.
+caption: Skies like this were once common, but are now only enjoyed by those in rural or very remote areas.

-Examples of the sky at different points along the Bortle Scale.
+caption: How much of the starscape is visible at different points along the Bortle Scale.

-Closer up, Italy and the Iberian Peninsula are clearly outlined and detailed in artificial light.
+caption: Closer up, Italy and a number of large European cities are clearly outlined and detailed in artificial light.

-Nine hundred and ninety-nine sextillion and one, nine hundred and ninety-nine sextillion and two....it helps to be off the Earth and looking through a space telescope.
+caption: Nine hundred and ninety-nine sextillion and one, nine hundred and ninety-nine sextillion and two....when counting stars, it helps to be off the Earth and looking through a space telescope.